kangarang/tcr-ui/docs/IPFS.md

 // 0xfc11ba76da281550e957189c9909d866c8fb72034ec6724e6a60906a776d0fe2

-// Add the JSON object to IPFS const CID = ipfs.files.add(Buffer.from(JSON.stringify(obj))) console.log(CID[0].hash)
+// Add the JSON object to IPFS const CID = ipfs.addJSON(obj) console.log(CID)
 // Qmf2CPd4ZwpP7vGEHvsk8DWdvatxSdc7iXXBv2bRJvuCp7

-// Data is the ipfs multihash of the added json object const data = CID[0].hash
+// `data` is the ipfs multihash of the added json object const data = CID
-// Qmf2CPd4ZwpP7vGEHvsk8DWdvatxSdc7iXXBv2bRJvuCp7

-// If you called ipfs.get(data), you will be able to see the json obj
+// If you called ipfs.catJSON(data) right now, you will be able to see the json obj
-// This is what clients will do to build the context of the application (see below) const ipfsPath = ipfs.files.get(data)
 // { "id": "consensysclassic.net" }
+// This is what clients will do once they see the application log
+// to build the context of the application (see below)

 // Apply
 registry.apply(listingHash, 50000, data)